Wire Line Tips: Rods, Reels & Line

-Fishermen aren’t known for their intellect, but the best ones are deep thinkers.
+Fishermen aren’t known for their intellect, but some of the best ones are deep thinkers.
 They know that to catch the biggest striped bass, they need to get their bait or lure down to where the fish are holding—especially if they want to score during the hot, bright mid-day hours when most stripers are chillaxin’ near the bottom.

 One of the best methods of presenting a lure to low-lying lunkers is the time-honored technique of trolling wire line.
 Not only is trolling wire a great way of getting a lure into the payoff zone, it also lets you cover a lot of territory, which is helpful for locating fish along a rip or over a large section of rocky bottom.

 The easiest way to get started is to have a tackle shop put together a wire-line outfit for you.
 It’s money well spent, and you’ll likely get a few good tips on how and where to fish with your new outfit.
 The standard setup starts with a 4/0-size trolling reel, such the venerable Penn 113H Senator, Daiwa 400H Sealine or Shimano TLD 20.
 The rod is typically six to seven feet long and rated for 40- to 60-pound-test line.
 Wire-line rods should also feature special guides (eg., carbide) that resist grooving caused by contact with the wire, plus a roller tiptop to prevent kinks.

 The line itself comes in either stainless steel or Monel.
 The latter is more expensive, but is a lot easier to work with, as it’s suppler and therefore more resistant to kinking.